- University of California at San Diego (B.A., 1991)

 Ms. Black is not deterred by any opponent, no matter how formidable.
 In In re: Queen’s University at Kingston et al, Black and a team of Susman Godfrey attorneys represent Queens University in a patent battle against multinational conglomerate Samsung, where the team won a first of its kind recognition of patent agent privilege from the Federal Circuit.
 In March 2017, Ms. Black and her team from this case won an Editor’s Choice Award from Managing IP for their efforts on this case.
 Read more here.

 It is not surprising that the legal community has taken note of Ms. Black.
-Since 2015, Black has been recognized as one of the “Top 50 Washington Women Super Lawyers”.
+Since 2015, Black has been recognized as one of the “Top 50 Washington Women Super Lawyers.”
 Ms. Black has also been named a “Top 100 Washington Super Lawyer” in 2017 and 2018 and a “Washington Super Lawyer” every year from 2012 through 2018 by Washington Law & Politics Magazine (Thomson Reuters).
-For its 2018 research cycle, Ms. Black is recognized by U.S. News – The Best Lawyers in America® as a top litigator in Seattle for Commercial Litigation, Intellectual Property, Litigation – Patent (Woodward White Inc.).
+For its 2018 and 2019 research cycles, Ms. Black was recognized by U.S. News – The Best Lawyers in America® as a top litigator in Seattle for Commercial Litigation, Litigation – Intellectual Property, and Litigation – Patent (Woodward White Inc.).

 In January 2012, Ms. Black was elected to The Fellows of the American Bar Foundation.
 The Fellows of the American Bar Foundation is an honorary organization of lawyers, judges and legal scholars whose public and private careers have demonstrated outstanding dedication to the welfare of their communities and to the highest principles of the legal profession.